HenrikJoreteg/moonboots/readme.md

-# rocketapp
+# moonboot

-A set of conventions and tools for building, bundling and serving single page apps with node.js
+A set of conventions and tools for building, bundling and serving single page apps with node.js and express.js.

 ## What it does